ChloBrand/CST-305-Projects/Project 3/README.md

 ## Project Overview

 This project demonstrates the application of Green's function and solving ordinary differential equations (ODEs) with initial value problems (IVP).
-The solutions include both the homogeneous and general solutions for two different equations.
+The solutions include both the homogeneous and greens solutions for two different equations.

 The code is implemented in Python using `NumPy` for numerical calculations and `Matplotlib` for visualizing the solutions.